 - Independent: Not part of a provider of services or any other facility

 - Hospital: ASC under common ownership, licensure or control of a hospital

-View the below ASC related information.
+Access the below ASC related information from this page.

 Covered ASC Facility Services